-STAGE WIDTH 1 to 15 points
+STAGE WIDTH

 Stage Width refers to the distance between the perceived left and right boundaries of the sound stage, and is evaluated in relation to the listening position relative to the sound stage and the stage depth.

 The judging tracks on the official IASCA Sound Quality Reference CD, in conjunction with the enclosed liner notes, allow the Judge to quickly and accurately evaluate stage width.